2019 San Jacinto Day Festival and Battle Reenactment

-Experience cannon and musket fire at the 2018 San Jacinto Day Festival and Battle Reenactment on Saturday, April 21, 2018, from 10:00 a.m. to 6 p.m.
+Experience cannon and musket fire at the 2019 San Jacinto Day Festival and Battle Reenactment on Saturday, April 13, 2019, from 10:00 a.m. to 6 p.m. at the San Jacinto Battleground State Historic Site.
 The Battle of San Jacinto reenactment itself, complete with cannons, horses, and pyrotechnics, takes place at 3 p.m.
 Relive the day In 1836, that Texian troops surprised the Mexican army camped here.
 Shouting “Remember the Alamo” and “Remember Goliad,” the rebels routed the larger force in only 18 minutes.
 Walk in their footsteps, explore the museum, and enjoy a bird’s-eye view from the top of the monument.
+Canceled for 2019 due to nearby chemical spill.

 San Jacinto Day Festival and Battle Reenactment